khoavo-dan/Vietnam-security-analysis/README.md

 # I. About this app:

-This project is my attempt to analysis listed Vietnamese companies using available API and simple financial models.
+This project is my attempt to analysis listed companies trading on Vietnamese stock markets (HOSE, HNX and UPCOM) using data from available APIs and simple financial models.
 The current version is valuate stock's earning potential in 3 main ways:

 - net-net working capital,